dchu096/dweeber/README.md

 This bot is still in a public test build in server, there will be bugs all over the code as i have been working on to repair some already, btu still a lot of repair in the future, if you do like to test out this bot please join the Memubot Development discord server to do so.

-AD: use Memu emulator for best game performance

 # Self-hosting??